cqse/teamscale-jacoco-agent/README.md

 ### Publishing

+After merging, please create a GitHub Release tag with the version number, e.g. `v8.1.0`.
+Releases are numbered according to semantic versioning (see full [Changelog](CHANGELOG.md]).
-After merging, please create a GitHub Release tag with the version number, e.g. `v8.1.0` All tags are built automatically using [Travis CI](https://travis-ci.com/cqse/teamscale-jacoco-agent) and [Docker Cloud Build](https://cloud.docker.com/swarm/cqse/repository/docker/cqse/teamscale-jacoco-client) with the release binaries being uploaded to the GitHub Releases.
+All tags are built automatically using [Travis CI](https://travis-ci.com/cqse/teamscale-jacoco-agent) and [Docker Cloud Build](https://cloud.docker.com/swarm/cqse/repository/docker/cqse/teamscale-jacoco-client) with the release binaries being uploaded to the GitHub Releases.

 Only use releases from tagged commits.
 This ensures that we always know which code is running in production.